handy-serge/qwt/stats/doc/look-and-feel.md

 changed, all XPath expressions need to be adjusted.

-In the third approach, each peace of the semantic information is attached where it is need, and then this information is used in selectors.
+In the third approach, each piece of the semantic information is attached where it is need, and then this information is used in selectors.
 For example: